This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Difference between regular and quick release on a pressure cooker

 You’ll often see pressure cooker recipes talk about the release valve.
 Some are very specific, telling you to wait ten minutes before using the quick release.
-Others might tell you vent right away.
-And others may tell you to let the pressure completely release on its own (which takes the longest).
+Others might tell you to vent right away.
 So what does this all mean?

 Using a Pressure Cooker creates lots of steam in the pot